shadabshaukat/CogNeoAI/tools/README-delete-url.md

-# AUSLegalSearch v3 — Delete by URL Tool
+# CogNeo v3 — Delete by URL Tool

 This utility locates and deletes all records for one or more URL values from the ingestion tables:
 - Deletes rows in `embeddings` where `chunk_metadata->>'url' = :url`